22. Electrostatics

 Materials that are not good electrical conductors are called insulators.
 Plastic, paper, air, wood: these are all good electrical insulators.
 In these materials, electrons are very tightly bound to the nucleus of their host atoms.
 However, when water contains impurities such as salt, then it becomes a very good conductor.

 In fact, the wires in the electric circuit shown in Figure 22.2 are coated with an insulator: plastic.
 This is to prevent the conductors inside each wire from touching each other and sending electric charges flowing through the wrong paths in the circuit.
 The charging cables used for your electronic devices are similarly coated in a plastic insulator.
-Even the fact that air is an insulator prevents us from getting shocked when we walk near electrical outlets!
+The fact that air is an insulator prevents us from getting shocked when we walk near electrical outlets!

 Semiconductors